Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

-Unfortunately, payments to service companies such cellular telephone companies, electricity providers, and natural gas services are not currently reported in most areas.
+In the past, on-time payments to service companies such as cellular telephone companies, electricity providers, and natural gas services were not reported to the credit reporting agencies.

 Keep in mind that although utility and cell phone companies have not reported positive information to the credit reporting companies, negative information could become part of your credit history.
 Failure to make your payments could result in your account being sent to collections, and the collection account could then appear on your report.
-Therefore, it is still important to make all of your utility payments on time, even if you don't plan on adding that positive payment history to your credit report.
+Therefore, it is still important to make all your utility payments on time, even if you don't plan on adding that positive payment history to your credit report.

 If you don't know what accounts are being reported for you, you may want to request a copy of your credit report from Experian at www.annualcreditreport.com.